tunjid/Mutator/readme.md

 ## Examples and sample code

-Please refer to the project [website](https://tunjid.github.io/Mutator/) for a walk through of the problem space this library operates in.
+Please refer to the project [website](https://tunjid.github.io/Mutator/) for an interactive walk through of the problem space this library operates in and visual examples.

 ### `CoroutineScope.mutateStateWith`